 Former UNH students, whose degree status at the University has been interrupted, may apply to resume their studies by submitting an application for readmission.
 The application needs to be printed and sent to the following address:

-If you have already earned a degree from UNH (baccalaureate or associate) and are interested in a second degree, apply as a TRANSFER student.
+- If you have already earned a degree from UNH (baccalaureate or associate) and are interested in a second degree, apply as a transfer student.
 Please note: You cannot apply for a second B.A. degree.

-If you are planning to finish your degree requirements during a Summer Session, or finish your graduation requirements at another college or university, contact the Registrar’s Office at (603) 862-1594 for information about “Reinstatement for Graduation” procedures.
+- If you are planning to finish your degree requirements during a summer session, or finish your graduation requirements at another college or university, contact the Registrar’s Office at (603) 862-1594 for information about “Reinstatement for Graduation” procedures.

-Fall semester: June 1 Spring semester: November 1
+- Fall semester: June 1

 Readmission applications are processed in the Office of Admissions; however, decisions are made by the Dean’s Office of the college division to which you apply and in consultation with the Division of Student & Academic Affairs.